 Third Year Rotations

-TCAR: Third years complete 5 clinical child abuse rotations.
+TCAR: Third years complete five clinical child abuse rotations.

 Emergency Medicine: Focusing on seeing patients in the ER presenting with accidental injuries to identify presentations and treatment of accidental injuries.

-Hematology: 2-weeks with the hematology team rotating in the bleeding disorder clinic and exploring consultations for coagulopathy evaluations.
+Hematology: two weeks with the hematology team rotating in the bleeding disorder clinic and exploring consultations for coagulopathy evaluations.

-Genetics: 2-weeks exploring genetic conditions and how to differentiate from presentations of abuse, including time in the connective tissue disorder clinic.
+Genetics: two weeks exploring genetic conditions and how to differentiate from presentations of abuse, including time in the connective tissue disorder clinic.